 Stolen License Plates in Hawaii

-If you believe your license plates have been stolen, you are obligated to notify the police and create a report.
+If you believe your license plates have been stolen, you are obligated to notify the police and obtain a police report.
 This police report is required for the replacement of your stolen plates.

 If your plates are damaged, you do not have to report this.
 Instead, you can bring in your damaged plates, fill out some forms, and get them replaced.